 Be Competitive: Pursue High-Need Areas

 Becoming a teacher in a high-need area will give you a competitive edge!
-School districts are always seeking teachers who are licensed in the subject areas most needed in their school.
-For more information regarding high-need areas in Nevada, read this blog post.
+School districts are always seeking teachers who are certified in the subject areas most needed in their school.
+For more information regarding high-need areas in Indiana, read this blog post.

-Remember that you may add multiple areas.
-Your goal may be to teach Elementary Education, which isn’t on the high-need area list.
+Remember that you may pursue multiple subject areas.
 You should absolutely follow your preferred area, but to make yourself more marketable, consider adding an additional subject area.
 This will provide the hiring district with flexibility on campus and open more job opportunities to you!
 Ask our Program Advisors about which additional subject areas may be most beneficial to your specific skills and interests.